 With that rant over (whew!)
 I wanted to add that for me, personally, everything is going really well and according to plan.
 After treatment started, I was in a weird fog for a few days and completely exhausted, which was most likely my 8 hours of jet-lag, rally hangover, and stress as much as it was that cancer miracle drug going to work.
 I found out last week that my white blood counts are dropping, which means I should be back to work later this week.
 My bloods should also be back to normal by next month, so I should be back to rallying for next month’s Ypres Rally.
 Currently, I’m enjoying my little bit of time off.
 I really appreciate all the support my friends and family have given to me, and the extra time I’ve been given to appreciate all of them, as well as to write and reflect.

 The biggest heartache for me, however, is not that I now have cancer.
 It’s the thought that there’s so many people with this disease, like me, in the US that have to make the decision between bankrupting themselves and their families to get better or to just give up and die.
 I really can’t think of a more horrible situation for someone and their family to be in, and that’s why I spent entirely too much of my free time writing this.
-I’m one very lucky boy, and I pray that one day, all Americans - all people - can be as lucky as me to escape avoidable tragedy and suffering for perfectly treatable conditions like my own.
+I’m one very lucky boy, and I hope that one day, all Americans - and also, all people - can be as lucky as me to escape avoidable tragedy and suffering for perfectly treatable conditions like my own.